|Values are valid only on day of printing.|

 Disappearance of hepatitis Be (HBe) antigen or appearance of HBe antibody in serum does not completely rule out chronic hepatitis B carrier state or infectivity.

 Performance characteristics of this assay have not been established in patients under the age of 2 or in populations of immunocompromised or immunosuppressed patients.
-This assay is not licensed by FDA for testing cord blood samples or screening donors of blood, plasma, human cell or tissue products.
+This assay is not licensed by FDA for testing cord blood specimens or screening donors of blood, plasma, human cell or tissue products.

 Performance characteristics have not been established for the following specimen characteristics: